alshaimaa1411/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files beginning with an uppercase letter
+deletes all files in the current working directory that end with the character ~.